postplayhouse/postplayhouse.com/docs/image-artifact-engine.md

-# Immutable image artifact engine
+# Post Playhouse Svelte image artifact infrastructure

 The prototype engine compiles configured source directories once with Vite, stores the final deployable assets and metadata in an artifact store, and restores verified files into later builds.
-It is application-agnostic: the core does not know about Post Playhouse seasons, people, productions, or raffles.
+The archive/store protocol is configuration-driven, but generation intentionally depends on Svelte, Vite, `@sveltejs/enhanced-img`, and the project's `Picture` type.
+It is not presented as an application-agnostic engine.

 This is final build-asset caching, not Vite's internal imagetools cache.
 Archived imports leave the ordinary Vite graph entirely.
 The engine neither patches Vite